-- All rubber hoses of the cooling system (except GENUINE ROTAX® silicone hoses), which need to be checked by "on-condition" maintenance according to the instructions of continued airworthiness. - All rubber hoses of the lubrication system which are part of the engine supply volume and if they are not in the maintenance schedule of aircraft manufacturer - Connecting hose of the air intake system - V-belt - · Rubber plate (under expansion tank) - Fuel pressure regulator assy. (only pressure regulator, not pressure regulator housing)
+- All rubber hoses of the cooling system (except GENUINE ROTAX® silicon hoses), which need to be checked by "on-condition" maintenance according to the instructions of continued airworthiness. - All rubber hoses of the lubrication system which are part of the engine supply volume and if they are not in the maintenance schedule of aircraft manufacturer - · Connecting hose of the air intake system - · V-belt for optional external alternator - Fuel pressure regulator assy. (only pressure regulator, not pressure regulator housing) - · Air intake hose (connection between turbocharger and airbox)